-At Little Pilarims we follow the school's When a child has bitten, we follow professional guidance and do not use 'time-out' as a punishment, as it is considered inapprorpriate
+At Little Pilgrims we follow the school's Behaviour Policy.

+When a child has bitten, we follow professional guidance and do not use 'time-out' as a punishment, as it is considered inapprorpriate for children under 3.

 We say "No" and remove the biter from the situation, sitting them next to a member of staff.
 We will then make it clear that by biting, they are being unkind to their friends, reinforcing this message with facial expressions such a sad/cross face.
 These facial expressions can have a great impact on a child, particularly for a non-verbal child - a cross face can say a thousand words.